trudypainter/spotify-mood/README.md

-# my repo for data collection on myself
+# repo for data collection on myself

 python script cron job on my mac set to run every hour - and log to cron.log